 By Ashrafuddin Pirzada

-PESHAWAR: (PAKISTAN): Media houses have so far sacked more than two hundred journalists in Khyber Pakhtunkhwa and tribal districts while dozens of others compelled to change their professions due to cuts in media jobs and uncertain law and order situation in Pakistan.
+PESHAWAR: (PAKISTAN): Media houses have so far sacked more than two hundred journalists in Khyber Pakhtunkhwa and tribal districts while dozens of others are compelled to change their professions due to cuts in media jobs and uncertain law and order situation in Pakistan.

 This scribe talked to journalists and media practitioners who said that tribal journalists in erstwhile FATA districts and Khyber Pakhtunkhwa have severely suffered.
-Journalists’ union leaders confirmed that more than two hundred journalists in Khyber Pakhtunkhwa province of Pakistan have so far expelled by media organizations due to financial crises while dozens of others have abandoned journalism due to threats to their lives and fear of being expelled.
+Journalists’ union leaders confirmed that more than two hundred journalists in Khyber Pakhtunkhwa province of Pakistan have so far been expelled by media organizations due to financial crises while dozens of others have abandoned journalism due to threats to their lives and fear of being expelled.

-Saba Rani, a young journalism graduate from the University of Peshawar was an inspiring girl for other females who wanted to win her good name as a journalist, says she disheartened and left her profession after working in media for five years.
+Saba Rani, a young journalism graduate from the University of Peshawar was an inspiring girl for other females who wanted to win her good name as a journalist, says she was disheartened and left her profession after working in media for five years.

 In a recent interview with Radio Mashaal, she said: “I loved to work as a working journalist but when I saw my colleagues one by one dismissed so I felt I could be the next and then I decided to leave this(Journalism) profession”.

 Rani adds that she worked with different media organizations for five years but left her job two months ago.
 Lives in Peshawar, Rani, now runs a honey business says it was her big dream to be a journalist but maybe she would not remain in the profession due to some reasons.

 (For a complete video report please click this link: https://m.facebook.com/story.php?story_fbid=2660418983985762&id=283201628374188 Courtesy (Radio Mashaal)